n53337/movie-explorer/README.md

 I also Debouncing technique to avoid "request spamming", so the user can only make a request every 500ms.

+### Performance

+I considered performance as a crucial aspect of the app, because it has so many assets (Images) to load, which can slow down the loading time.
+Espically for low network speeds.
+So I used the `next/image` component to optimize the image sizes. and the `lazy loading` technique, so that you only fetch images when they are needed.

 ## Built with ❤️ .